How to Calculate PSAT Score: 3-Step Score Calculator

 How Is the PSAT Scored?

 The PSAT is scored on a scale of 320-1520 in 10-point increments.
-Your total PSAT score is the sum of your Math and Evidence-Based Reading and Writing (EBRW) section scores.
-(EBRW is a combination of your Reading and Writing and Language scores).
+Your total PSAT score is the sum of your Math and Reading and Writing (RW) section scores.
 These two sections are each scored on a scale of 160-760, which is equivalent to half the total score range.

 But there aren't 1,520 questions on the PSAT, so where do these numbers come from?
-In reality, your Math and EBRW scores start out as raw scores.
+In reality, your Math and RW scores start out as raw scores.
 A raw score is simply the number of questions you answered correctly.
-So if I were to get 40 Reading questions right, my raw Reading score would be 40.
+So if I were to get 40 Reading and Writing questions right, my raw Reading and Writing score would be 40.
 (Note that the PSAT uses rights-only scoring, so you'll never lose any points for incorrect answers.)

-Next, your raw scores for Math, Reading, and Writing and Language (we'll refer to this section as "Writing" from now on) are converted into final scaled scores using a special equating process.
+Next, your raw scores for both sections are converted into final scaled scores using a special equating process.
 The College Board (the creators of the PSAT) uses equating to account for slight differences in difficulty among tests, making it so that a scaled PSAT score always indicates the same level of ability, regardless of test.

 Here’s how the College Board describes the equating process used for the PSAT: